SeleniumHQ/fluent-selenium/README.md

 # FluentSelenium

-FluentSelenium is a layer on top of Selenium 2.0 (WebDriver) that adds a [fluent interface](http://martinfowler.com/bliki/FluentInterface.html) style for working with the browser.
-For now, it is for the Java binding to WebDriver, and works with Java versions 5, 6, 7, 8, 9, 10, 12, 12 & 13.
+FluentSelenium is a wrapper for Selenium 2+ (WebDriver) that adds a [fluent interface](http://martinfowler.com/bliki/FluentInterface.html) style for working with the browser.
+It allows you easier and faster writing of Web UI Tests.
+Test code using FluentSelenium is terser and more elegant.

 Of many benefits, FluentSelenium will attempt to transparently get past the stale element exception business.

+FluentSelenium works with JUnit, TestNG, ScalaTest, JBehave, Cucumber for Java, or whatever JDK language you prefer.
+FluentSelenium works with Java (5+), Groovy, Scala, Clojure, and Kotlin.

 ## Basic Use

 Regular HTML elements have Java methods that are named for them.
-Locators are optional, and are from WebDriver's regular set:
+Locators are optional, and are from WebDriver's regular set (by id, by css selector, by tag name, by xpath):

 ```java
 WebDriver wd = new FirefoxDriver();